bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 You can enable it directly in the Step's input field or at the generated .ipa/APK in your Build's `APPS & ARTIFACTS` tab.

-## Access the Public install page
+### Access the Public install page

 You can access the Public install page's URL, if you head over to your generated build's `APPS & ARTIFACTS` tab and find the .ipa/APK file.
-Click the `eye` icon to view the details online !

 ![](/img/public-install-page-1.png)